deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 * HDFS directory

-You have to look for detailed information about logging with regard to Your cluster configuration, for running Spark on YARN, visit:
+You have to look for detailed information about logging with regard to your cluster configuration, for running Spark on YARN, visit:
 <a target="_blank" href="http://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/running-on-yarn.html#debugging-your-application">http://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/running-on-yarn.html#debugging-your-application</a>,
 for Spark Standalone cluster, visit: